zmike/zmike.github.io/_posts/2024-01-08-first-bug-down.md

 It's been a slow start to the year, by which I mean I've been buried under an absolute deluge of all the things you can imagine and then also a blizzard.
 The literal kind, not the kind that used to make great games.

-Anyway, in my capacity as CEO of OpenGL, it's not all fun and specs.
+Anyway, it's not all fun and specs in my capacity as CEO of OpenGL.
 Sometimes I gotta do Real Work.
 The number one source of Real Work, as always, is ~~my old code~~ the mesa bug tracker.

 Unfortunately, the thing is completely overloaded with NVIDIA bugs right now, so it was slim pickins.